jnduli/blog_jnduli.co.ke/content/drafts/developer_experience.rst

 what this is and how many angles I can look at it.
 Before research, what I have
 is:

-- It should be easy to test my changes
-- If I break something, automated testing should provide feedback
-- Functions should do what they say, not some weird amalgam of this
-- Regular clean up of functions and code to better understand what is happening
-- Have some way of getting debug output from the program (I didn't know about set -x)
-- Code introspection
-- If something isn't automated, then it should be well documented in an easy to find location.
-- Prefer iteration over perfection

 TODO: research more of these